Quantum trajectories and reduced dynamics in time-correlated environments: Modeling with the Redfield microscopic approach

-We are now in the position of formulating an approximation of the cross-correlation term arising from the SSE unraveling.
-Comparing the two QMEs, from the SSE \cref{eq:nM-QME_OUdriven} and the Redfield \cref{eq:RedfieldFreqFINAL}, the following relation beteween the dissipators emerges
+We are now in the position of formulating an approximation of the cross-correlation term arising from the colored SSE unraveling.
+Comparing the two QMEs, from the SSE \cref{eq:nM-QME_OUdriven} and the Redfield \cref{eq:RedfieldFreqFINAL}, the following relation between the dissipators emerges

 By inserting the explicit form of the coefficients from \cref{eq:TimeFreqCoeff}, \cref{eq:toapprox} becomes \begin{widetext}